aflashyrhetoric/aflashyrhetoric.github.io/content/posts/windfall.md

 ogdescription = "windfall"
 +++

-:rotating_light: DRAFT 1.0 :rotating_light
+:rotating_light: DRAFT 0.0.1 :rotating_light:

-# Summary
+# Summary & Introduction

-Windfall is a planned software project.
-It is engine that scrapes and parses **news** and **social media** sources and uses the gleaned data - in conjunction with machine learning - to predict stock market prices in real-time.
+*Windfall is a planned software project.*

+Windfall scrapes/fetches data from **news** and **social media** sources and processes it to predict stock market prices in real-time.
+It also seeks to retroactively generate stock-related insights by analyzing correlations between news coverage and stock performance.
+Lastly, it seeks to provide users with a panel through which they can navigate this nuanced data and strategize to maximize their returns.

+Even without that last piece, Windfall seeks to algorithmically examine the relationship - if any - between the news we consume and the way our financial markets respond in kind.
+Windfall doesn't seek to beat out similar software, but rather to approach the situation in its own way.

+Research into the various fields are being done before any official development takes place, to help ensure that:

+- the algorithms are mathematically sound and provide *significant* (as opposed to *meaningless*) data
+- any conclusions drawn from the gleaned data are directly and logically derived from the data

-Windfall is composed of a series of modules.
+Windfall will be composed of a series of modules.
 The sections below lightly detail the planned modules and provide an overview on how they should work together.

+Cheers, here's to making this pipe dream of an application into reality. :beer:

 ---